MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Bugs fixed and other improvements

+**Hololens 2 fixes and improvements**
-- Fixed an issue where video toggle and recording buttons might have been unavailable in certain conditions on Hololens 2
+- Fixed an issue where video toggle and recording buttons might be disabled
-- Fixed an issue with calling indicator not updating after recording had finished on Hololens 2
+- Fixed an issue with calling indicator not updating after recording had finished
-- Improved behavior of automatic video switching while in a call on Hololens 2
+- Improved behavior of automatic video switching while in a call
-- Improved reliability of displaying screen shared by other participants while in a call/meeting on Hololens 2
+- Improved reliability of displaying screen shared by other participants while in a call/meeting
-- Improved reliability of displaying participants that are currently speaking in a call/meeting in addition to some visual issues on Hololens 2
+- Improved reliability of displaying participants that are currently speaking in a call/meeting in addition to some visual issues
-- Improved app performance and optimized memory usage on Hololens 2
+- Improved app performance and optimized memory usage

+**Other fixes and improvements**
+- Updated messaging on the **Settings** page of the mobile-driven app for calling capabilities
+- Improved media player stability on PC app
 - Extended Voice Command support through menus
 - Fixed issue with multiple slates highlighting when gazing